san-sei/documents/content/en/docs/for_administrators/on-premises-deployment/single-node-deployment.md

 The server should have the following open ports:

 - Port 22 for SSH.
+(Private access)
 - Port 80 for `Let's Encrypt` HTTP domain verification method.
+(Public access)
 - Port 443 for the HTTPS protocol.
+(Public access)
 - Port 6443 for connecting to the Kubernetes cluster.
+(Private access)

 ## Deployment flow